Trams in Frankfurt am Main: Waldbahn

 Another private company, Hostmann & Cie. from Hanover, received in 1887 the concession to build railway lines in the south of the city and to operate them for a period of 35 years.
 The tracks were opened on 5 February and 18 April 1889.
-It began at two starting points in Sachsenhausen, the Untermain Bridge and the Lokalbahnhof, led over the Mörfelder highway to the southwest and split into three branches that led to the suburbs Niederrad, Neu-Isenburg and Schwanheim.
+It began at two starting points in Sachsenhausen, the Untermain Bridge and the Lokalbahnhof, led over the Mörfelder highway to the southwest and split into three branches that led to Niederrad, Neu-Isenburg and Schwanheim.

-The Waldbahn relied from the beginning on steam drive.
-The loud and flammable tramway locomotives caused displeasure among the residents of the streets in Sachsenhausen and were the reason why the forest railway was not allowed to drive into the city center.
+The Waldbahn was operated as a standard gauge steam tramway.
+The steam locomotives used caused displeasure among the residents of the streets in Sachsenhausen and were the reason why the line was not allowed to operate into Frankfurt city center.
 The routes were predominantly single track and were partly in the street, partly on its own railway body.
-The Waldbahn also used the standard gauge.
-Their depots were at the terminus in Niederrad, Schwanheim and Neu-Isenburg and in Textorstraße in Sachsenhausen.
+The company had depots at the termini in Niederrad, Schwanheim and Neu-Isenburg, and in Textorstraße in Sachsenhausen.
 At night, a brisk freight traffic was operated on the routes.